-- 1. Shirts may be polo style or button up. - 2.
-They must be collared with sleeves (short or long) and free of any design or logo except approved CISD logos. - 3.
+- 1. Tiger spirit shirts can be worn daily in approved standardized dress code colors, as can collared shirts in approved standardized dress code colors.
+Those colors include solid colors of blue (light, royal or navy), yellow (light and gold), white, black or gray. - 2.
+Shirts do not have to be tucked in. - 3.
 Sweatshirts, turtlenecks and sweaters may be worn if free of any design or logo except approved CISD logos. - 4.
-All tops must be solid blue (light, royal or navy), gold (yellow), white, gray or black. - 5.
 Shirts must be long enough to cover the stomach and back when arms are raised and when seated.